Monday, January 20, 2025

 To the "movie critics" (AKA sheep) this all lacks the polished refinement of Abbott & Costello or the Marx Brothers - both of which is also vaudeville on film.
 The critics would say what was missing from Clark and McCullough was a lack of talent behind the camera.
 The boys didn't have a team of A list gag writers working on their material.
 They didn't have talented directors visually elevate their comedies either.
 "The Gay Nighties" however had Mark Sandrich as director.
 RKO would promote him to feature-length projects, most notably Fred Astaire and Ginger Rogers musicals such as "Top Hat" (1935), "The Gay Divorcee" (1934) and "Shall We Dance" (1937).
 In addition to directing a few other Clark and McCullough comedies, Sandrich also directed Jack Benny - "Buck Benny Rides Again" (1940) and "Love Thy Neighbor" (1940) with Fred Allen - and the comedy team of Bert Wheeler and Robert Woolsey - "Hips, Hips, Hooray!
 (1934) and "Cockeyed Cavaliers" (1934).
 Wheeler and Woolsey's second film appearance was in the musical - comedy, "The Cuckoos" (1930) based on a Broadway show called The Ramblers which featured Clark and McCullough.
 Also worth noting is the cinematographer for "The Gay Nighties" was Nick Musuraca, who had a long career in film and television working on the classic film noir "Out of the Past" (1947) and the horror film "The Cat People" (1942)

 What "The Gay Nighties" really suffers from is poor editing.
 A lot ended up on the cutting room floor.
 Some of which was critical to the plot.
 For example, we never see how Pipp was convinced to meet a lady in the hotel room.
 The audience can assume Hives and Pipp discussed it, because once the meeting between Pipp and the lady doesn't go over well, Pipp calls Hives.
 But does Pipp really not know that Hives is one of the managers on the Beezley campaign?
 How did Hives explain who he is?
 The meeting between these two had the potential for some humorous dialogue.
-Disappointingly this was all done to keep the comedy down to two reels.
+Disappointingly editing this out was done to keep this comedy down to two reels.

 There's enough madness in "The Gay Nighties" to keep audiences entertained but the story feels rushed.
 An additional ten minutes to more properly set up all the conflicts and character motivations would have gone a long way to establishing this as something of a comedy masterpiece.